Legislation: Fish, crustaceans and molluscs

 Table 3 Virusesrickettsia in fishcrustaceans and shellfish products, derived from Hazard table Viruses, rickettsia, prions

-Hepatitis-aHumanAll food products are contaminated by humans or food that is contaminated by faecal polluted water →, especially shellfish.A few virus particlesInfectious jaundice.
-Incubation period: 2 to 6 weeks..
-Contaminated staff should not process raw materials.
+Hepatitis-aHumanAll food products are contaminated by humans or food that is contaminated by faecal polluted →, especially shellfish.A few virus particlesInfectious jaundice.
+Incubation period: 2 to 6 weeks. hygiene.
+Contaminated staff should not process raw .
 Heat several minutes at 85-90 ° C. Sensitive target groups should prevent shellfish consumption.Chlorination resistant.
 Because of the long incubation time, is it difficult to trace the origin.

 Chemistry: Fish, crustaceans and molluscs